rust-lang/rust/src/doc/trpl/associated-types.md

 % Associated Types

-Associated types are a powerful part of Rust's type system.
-They're related to the idea of a 'type family', in other words, grouping multiple types together.
-That description is a bit abstract, so let's dive right into an example.
+Associated types are a powerful part of Rust’s type system.
+They’re related to the idea of a ‘type family’, in other words, grouping multiple types together.
+That description is a bit abstract, so let’s dive right into an example.
 If you want to write a `Graph` trait, you have two types to be generic over: the node type and the edge type.
 So you might write a trait, `Graph<N, E>`, that looks like
 this: